DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 }));
 ```

-The `dependencies` parameter allows you to pass objects to the `filterFn` function's scope where they appear as variables.
+The `dependencies` parameter allows you to pass objects to the `filterFn` client function's scope where they appear as variables.

 ```js
 const isNodeOk = ClientFunction((node, idx) => { /*...*/ });